jeinselen/VF-BlenderAutosaveRender/README.md

 # VF Autosave Render + Output Variables

 Automatically saves a numbered or dated image after every render and extends the Blender output path and compositing output node with dynamic variables.
-This Blender add-on helps automate file naming (enabling easier and more advanced production workflows) and makes test renders easier to review and compare (saving what would otherwise be overwritten or lost when quitting the app).
+This Blender add-on helps automate file naming (enabling more advanced production workflows) and makes test renders easier to review and compare (saving what would otherwise be overwritten or lost when quitting the app).

 ![screenshot of the variable popup window in the compositing tab](images/banner.jpg)